jsa/tweetpong/README.md

 I did this very quick and dirty hack to get tweets to png.
 Mainly motivated by the Github wiki's restrictions of what can be embedded there.

-But it works (if you see image here):
+But it works!
+(If you see a rendering below...)

 ![Some tweet](http://tweetpng.appspot.com/23019320509-500.png)